Overview

 Before You Begin

-- A Windows or macOS computer with Stitch installed.
+- Use a Windows or macOS computer with Stitch installed

 Opening Your Project in Stitch

-- Select your entire project folder (not individual floor folders) and click Open.
+- Select your entire project folder (not a floor subfolder) and click Open

-Tip: If you accidentally click into a subfolder, go back and select the main project folder instead.
+Tip: If you accidentally open a subfolder, go back and select the main project folder instead.

 Stitch Features

-- Middle-click the pano in the Project Explorer, or
+- Middle-click the pano in Project Explorer, or

-- Deactivated panos appear in red and their dots on the floor plan become hollow.
+- Disabled panos appear red with hollow dots on the floor plan

-- If you forget to disable a pano in Stitch, you can also do it later in the iGUIDE Portal after publishing.
+- Panos can also be disabled later in the iGUIDE Portal after publishing

 Set the Initial Pano and Angle

-- Blue box = selected angle for a pano
+- Visual indicators: Blue box = selected angle for a pano; Orange box = initial pano angle

-- Changes Are Flexible: You can update the initial pano and angle later in the iGUIDE Portal after publishing.
+- The initial pano can be updated later in the iGUIDE Portal

-Important: Setting an initial pano is required before exporting the project from Stitch.
+Important: An initial pano must be set before exporting from Stitch.

 Add Notes for Drafters